caltechlibrary/newt/newt-presentation.md

 - If you've attended a data science workshop you likely know enough SQL
 - If you've built a static website you likely know about Pandoc
 - If you've built a static website you likely know YAML
-- Use YAML and a simple DSL to map requests to data sources and form data validation
+- Use YAML and a small DSL to map requests to data sources and validate form data
-- SQL + YAML files + Pandoc => web application
+- SQL + YAML files + Pandoc template(s) => web application

-# Weaknesses
+# Weaknesses in my proposal

 - Newt is **an experimental prototype** (June 2023)
 - Newt doesn't support file uploads
-- Learning curves:
+- Does not eliminate Learning curves, e.g.
     1. Postgres and SQL
     2. Pandoc
     3. using HTTP methods
     4. YAML

-# There is strength in Maturity
+# Addvantages, maturity

 - SQL (1974)
 - HTTP (1991)